AaronRMartinez/Active-Directory-Home-Lab/README.md

 ## Languages Used

 **Powershell:** Script used to list AD users, configure roaming user profiles, create AD accounts, and move disabled users to a designated Organizational Unit

+## Overview

+Downloaded and installed Oracle VM VirtualBox with the intention of running virtual machines for both the Windows Server and Windows 10 operating systems.
+Both operating system files were then downloaded and used to configure their respective virtual machines.